-How do you research for your book?
+Love the idea.
+How do you research your books.

 When did you realize your calling to create words on paper to share with the world?

 I was the youngest of a family of four.
 We had a large extended family: lots of cousins, aunts and uncles.
 Everyone was a storyteller and everyone wanted to be heard.
 As the youngest, I always had a difficult time getting a word in edgewise.
 So, I listened.
 And, as soon as I could write, I started writing my own stories.
 My mom kept a lot of my stories.
 I found them tucked away in a box after she passed away.
 What fun reading through things I had written when I was a child.

 Do you have a favorite quote that resonates with you?

 “I live to write, so I shall never die.”
 A quote from a master of verse, author and poet, Diana M. Raab composes eloquent synopses, postcard captions of isolated events, people, and emotions.
 From the ordinary to the extra-ordinary, to the reflective, the simple and sometimes the mundane act of just being alive, Raab invites us into her world, into her life.
 She is honest, compassionate and, at times, surreal; but, all in all, her life is very real.
 All life is very real.

 The quote provides a touch or immortality into the written words of an author and, in a way, the author as well.

 If you could go back in time and give one piece of advice for your younger self about writing what would that be?

 The same advice I give my writing students: Believe in yourself and just write.
 Ignore the critics and the publishers who don’t appreciate your writing and remember that just because one person rejects or trashes your work, it doesn’t mean it’s not good enough.
 As readers, we don’t like everything we read, so why should everyone like what we write?

 Who is your best support system to keep you focused on your writing?